Apache ShardingSphere parses the SQL entered by users and rewrites the SQL according to the encryption rules provided by users.

 pwd_cipher for storing ciphertext data, and logicColumn is defined as

 INSERT INTO t_user SET pwd = '123'.
 Apache ShardingSphere receives the SQL and finds that the

 logicColumn based on the encryption configuration provided by the user.
 Therefore, it encrypts the logical column and its corresponding plaintext data.

-Apache ShardingSphere transforms the column names and data encryption mapping between the logical columns facing users and the plain and cipher columns facing the underlying database.
+Apache ShardingSphere transforms the column names and data encryption mapping between the logical columns facing users and cipher columns facing the underlying database.
 As shown in the figure below:

 The user’s SQL is separated from the underlying data table structure according to the encryption rules provided by the user so that the user’s SQL writing does not depend on the real database table structure.